 Life takes its place on the planet.
 Algae’s form in the ocean that absorb the carbon dioxide in the atmosphere and create oxygen leading to a perfect balance for oxygen breathing life to evolve and flourish.
 A vast ecosystem of species evolves shaped by the environment around them.
 The best adapting species are the ones that survive in the rapidly changing environment.
 Species struggle against a variety of environmental changes like climate change, natural disasters (volcanic gases, comets), and atmospheric changes.

 Another shot occurs in the billiard game and a new species emerges.
 This species is able to change the environment.
 He is able to create fire at his will.
-He develops an adaptive advantage called intelligence which allows him to apply energy to manipulate the environment to his benefit (technology).
+He develops an adaptive advantage called intelligence that allows him to apply energy to manipulate the environment to his benefit (technology).
 No longer does the environment determine the evolution of this species.
 The species now determines the evolution of the environment.
 The creature no longer bows to the demands of Nature.
 No longer do the billiard balls on the table flow as predictably as they did for millions of years when the laws of Nature seemed to govern the Earth's evolution.
 It is as if the new species has tilted the billiard table on an angle and when new shots are taken the balls move in a less predictable fashion.
 They seem now to curve on the table instead of going in a straight line.
 Though the physical laws of gravity and Nature still hold it seems that the playing field has changed and the evolution of the Earth and Life has become less predictable.
 As the species manipulates the environment to meet its needs, new strange events seem to occur such as global warming, atmospheric contamination, and massive extraction and processing of elements (resources) on the Earth's crust.
 Of course the new species I speak of is humankind.

 I have used the billiard table as an analogy, similar to the "big bang theory," to help offer one possible scenario for the natural evolution of the universe and the Earth.
 Events may actually have occurred quite differently but I have tried to convey how connected all things and events may be, even though they may not appear to be so at first glance.